History and Change

 “Every type of object has a unique energy pattern.”

-“Living things have a more complex pattern that we call an energy body.”
+“Living creatures have a more complex pattern that we call an energy body.”

 “Masters use transformations to permanently change the shape of an object.”